 Our graduates go on to successful academic and non-academic careers in the US and abroad.
 In addition to MA and PhD degrees, we offer a special Fast-Track to PhD to students who hold MAs from other institutions.
 Competitive financial support is available in the form of teaching stipends or research fellowships, typically in a 5-year package.
 Qualified candidates are also considered for Diversity, Medieval Studies, Renaissance Studies, and Eighteenth-Century Studies fellowships.

 The strength of our program lies in the diverse group of students from different countries who all share the same enthusiasm and dedication to research and teaching.
 Our students work closely with our eleven distinguished faculty whose research and scholarship, highly recognized by their peers at the national and international level, range from Medieval studies, Theater and Opera to Postcolonial and 21st-century French and Francophone Literature, Cinema and Media.
 Classroom experience and extensive pedagogical training enhance and complete our graduate curriculum.
+See our program guide for detailed information here.

 Our students benefit from regular professionalization events such as the Student-Faculty Forum series and career workshops organized by the Graduate Student Organization.